A Day in the Life

 Play Day

-The first Sunday of each term is Play Day with the corresponding brother/sister unit.
-Think of it as a non-competitive, lowkey Olympics with colors instead of countries.
-It is designed for campers to get to know each other.
-During Play Day, cooperation, fun, and safety are stressed.
-Campers and counselors alike are assigned teams and dress up head-to-toe in their assigned color!
-Sports counselors plan the event, and all campers and counselors are involved.
-Whether you’re on the red team competing against purple in sponge dodgeball or on tie-dye working on your team cheer, it’s bound to be an afternoon of excitement, healthy competition, colorful outfits, and games galore.
+The first Sunday of each term marks Play Day where campers and staff from corresponding brother/sister units come together for a non-competitive, fun-filled event!
+Think of it as a lowkey Olympics with colors instead of countries.
+It is designed to promote camaraderie among campers.
+Play Day emphasizes the values of teamwork, FunPlus©, and safety.
+Campers and counselors alike are randomly grouped into teams, each dressed up head-to-toe in their designated color.
+Sports counselors meticulously plan the event, but everyone gets involved in the action.
+Whether you’re on the red team battling against purple in sponge dodgeball or on tie-dye perfecting your team cheer, expect an afternoon of excitement, friendly competition, vibrant attire, and an array of thrilling games.
 But just remember, everyone’s a winner at Cheley!

 Second Sunday